Swiper.js vs Pagiflow: Which Slider is Better?

 Common questions.

-Pagiflow is a zero-dependency vanilla JavaScript slider and carousel library.
+Pagiflow is a zero-dependency JavaScript slider and carousel library.
 It supports horizontal and vertical sliding, infinite loop, fade transitions, grid layout, thumbnail strips, auto-scroll marquee mode, center mode, slider sync, RTL, keyboard navigation, lazy image loading, and responsive breakpoints.
 It works in all modern browsers without jQuery or any other framework.

 Yes.
 Pagiflow is released under the MIT license, which allows free use, modification, and distribution in both personal and commercial projects.
 No attribution required, no royalties, no restrictions.